itsaman123/yt-shorts-clone/README.md

 # YouTube UI Clone
-The TikTok UI Clone is a web application developed to replicate the user interface of the TikTok app.
-It is built using React.js, CSS, and JSX, and allows users to browse and view TikTok-style videos in a familiar and interactive interface.
+The YouTube UI Clone is a web application developed to replicate the user interface of the YouTube app.
+It is built using React.js, CSS, and JSX, and allows users to browse and view YouTube-style videos in a familiar and interactive interface.

 ## Features
-- Browse and view TikTok-style videos.
+- Browse and view YouTube-style videos.
 - Smooth and responsive video playback.
 - User-friendly interface with intuitive navigation.
 - Infinite scrolling for seamless video discovery.